 Fastboot file: Download

-You can find detailed tutorial on flashing factory images on Nexus 5 here.
+You can find a detailed tutorial on flashing factory images on Nexus 5 here.

 Install Lollipop Factory Image on Nexus 5